So much effort goes into crafting the perfect email for your customers.

 Have you received a customer’s consent before sending them emails?
 Are you avoiding spam words and phrases?
 Are you sending content that customers want and find relevant?
 These might seem rather basic questions but are extremely important when it comes to building a good email reputation.

-These steps help you avoid getting on an ISP’s blacklist.
-Landing on a blacklist means you’ve been tagged as a spammer who can be blocked from sending further emails.
+These steps help you avoid getting on an ISP’s blocklist.
+Landing on a blocklist means you’ve been tagged as a spammer who can be blocked from sending further emails.
 A good email reputation helps the ISP remove your IP from their list.

 2. Good infrastructure